russellgillespie/CardCastle/README.md

 _...drawn from the deck of cards as splinters from a ship roiling upon the seas of fate..._

 ```
-# A Few Positional Notes Regarding Edeavor Must Be Allowed
+# A Few Positional Notes Regarding Endeavor Must Be Allowed
 # Questions and Answers welcome!

 [ ] How many cards, you ask?
 Why, how many splinters form the ship?